The best coffee grinders – recommended by baristas and tested by our appliances expert

 Grinders with flat burrs vs grinders with conical burrs

 When it comes to burr grinders, they’re divided into two further categories: there are those with flat burrs and those with conical burrs.
-We can’t really say that one of them is better than the other though.
+They aren't in direct competition, as they have different pros and cons depending on your tastes.
 What they do is they unveil different flavors: conical burrs are suited better for traditional espresso (strong and full-bodied), while flat burrs are ideal for the modern take on the classic drink, which is focused on ensuring purity of flavor.

 Grinders with ceramic burrs vs grinders with steel burrs